 Ham sandwiches and other British delicacies

 There are now strict rules on what products you can bring into the EU from the UK, which rule out almost all animal products (meat, fish, dairy etc) as well as flowers and plants.

 Find the full list of banned items HERE.

 As well as the products that are banned outright, there is also a limit on the total value of goods you can bring in – any loads of more than €430 in value can be liable to import duties.

-There is an exemption for people moving to France with all their worldly goods, but not for second-home owners who want to bring over furniture and others items.
+There is an exemption for people moving to France with all their worldly goods, but not for second-home owners who want to bring over furniture or DIY items for a renovation project.
 Full details on the rules HERE.

 And it’s not just people who have stricter travel rules, the European Pet Passport is no longer valid for UK-dwelling pets to travel into France.
 Instead you will need to see your vet ahead of your trip to get an Animal Health Certificate – full details HERE.
 Unlike the Pet Passport, a new AHC is required for every trip.